Have you ever thought about the heritage of the voice over industry?

 Enrico Caruso at the Met – Live from New York, The First Audio Broadcast

-The world got its first audio broadcast when celebrated tenor, Enrico Caruso, performed on stage at the Metropolitan Opera House in New York in 1910.
+The world got its first audio broadcast when the celebrated tenor, Enrico Caruso, performed on stage at the Metropolitan Opera House in New York in 1910.
 This audio broadcast treated listeners to excerpts from Ruggero Leoncavallo’s opera, Pagliacci.

 Vintage Film Reel – Talkies Triumph over Silent Films